aaron-grau/curic/react/projects/todos/README.md

 of React's lifecycle hooks.
 Because it doesn't rely on any of its props, the component doesn't need to receive any arguments.

-**Test your code: Make your `App` component return a `h1` tag with the name of your app.
-You should be able see your app's name appear on the page on reload.**
+**Test your components** - Make your `App` component return a `h1` tag with the name of your app.
+You should be able see your app's name appear on the page on reload.

 ### TodoList

-This component will show the items in our todo list.
+This component will display the items in our todo list.

 **NB**: Because we're using the react/redux design principle of separating container and presentational components, this will actually be two components!

 #### `TodoListContainer`

 The goal of a container component is to allow the presentational component to be as simple and lightweight as possible.
 To this end, we map the application state and the Store's `dispatch` function to a set of props that get passed to the presentational component.

-Refer to the [components][components_reading] and [connect][connect_reading] reading if you need a refresher on container components.
+Refer to the [components][components_reading] and [connect][connect_reading]
+reading if you need a refresher on container components.

 + Create a file `components/todo_list/todo_list_container.js`
 + Import both the `connect` function and the (as of yet unwritten) `TodoList` presentational component
 + Create a `mapStateToProps` function
-  + Create a prop called `todos` whose value is your `allTodos` selector
+  + Create a prop called `todos` whose value is the return value of your `allTodos` selector passed the `state`
 + Create a `mapDispatchToProps` function
   + Create a prop called `requestTodos` whose value is a call to `dispatch`, passing the result of a call to your `requestTodos` action creator
 + Pass your `mapStateToProps` and `mapDispatchToProps` functions to `connect`